12 Best Washington Waterfall Hikes to Explore

 Well over 1,000!
 Most of them happen to be along hiking trails but I can’t exactly list out all of them.
 We’re just going to focus on the top 10 based on reviews and popularity.

-Here are the 12 best waterfall hikes in Washington State (it was originally 10):
+Here are the 12 best waterfall hikes in Washington State:

 You’ll find these waterfalls and hikes that lead to them all across the state and depending on which part of Washington you’re visiting, you’ll be able to explore a few or many of them.